A picture of Jacob

 2023-04-26

-I led the protocol design for b01lers' embedded car-fobs at MITRE eCTF 2023, presenting our attack / defense efforts to MITRE and the other teams.
+I led Purdue's crypto protocol design and documentation team for MITRE eCTF 2023, designing secure embedded car keyfob access and presenting our attack / defense efforts.
 We placed 6th out of 60 and won Best Poster Award!

 2023-03-25